How to set up Colour management

 Whilst paint Shop Pro is well regarded as an image editor, I'm afraid we can't really recommend it for serious work in a colour managed workflow given these limitations.

-Version 9 update.
+Version 9 update

-Paint Shop Pro's latest version 9 has seen a very minor change in it's behaviour which is undocumented.
+Paint Shop Pro version 9 has seen a very minor change in it's behaviour which is undocumented.
 It is now possible to access the associated printer profiles of printers other than the default Windows printer.
 The printer has first to be chosen as the printer to use, then you have to return to the colour management settings and choose the required profile for the chosen printer.
 Not much of a step forward, especially as the settings aren't retained from session to session, but a small improvement.

 Corel Photo Paint